Cheaper by the Dozen (2022 film): Plot

-Paul finds himself having to travel to look for new places to expand his restaurant.
-The investors Melanie and Michele also insist on altering some of his business ideals to cut costs.
-He starts to miss out on being with his family which upsets Zoey as this was the reason she divorced Dom.
-Haresh and Seth are suspended from school for a week after starting a fight with the kids who bullied Haresh causing Zoey to ground them.
-On DJ's birthday, Paul rushes to get home.
-During the party, things start to get out of hand as DJ changes his look to impress a girl.
-Anne profiles Zoey's family for a series of recent break-ins.
-Upon Paul arriving, Deja reveals that she quit the basketball team and that the entire family has been unhappy since arriving in Calabasas.
-Feeling that Zoey can no longer handle their kids, Dom announces that he wants full custody of Deja and DJ.
+Paul travels to find new restaurant locations as investors Melanie and Michele push for changes to cut costs.
+He misses time with family, upsetting Zoey, who divorced Dom for similar reasons.
+Haresh and Seth are suspended for a week after fighting bullies, leading Zoey to ground them.
+On DJ's birthday, Paul rushes home, but the party spirals when DJ changes his look for a girl.
+Anne investigates a string of break-ins involving Zoey's family.
+Upon arrival, Deja reveals she quit the basketball team and the family's unhappiness in Calabasas.
+Concerned about Zoey and Paul's ability to parent, Dom announces he will seek full custody of Deja and DJ.

-Harley and Ella accuse Seth of the break-ins after Haresh pointed out that he saw him stealing from the restaurant cash register, though he returned it and he angrily leaves.
-After telling Paul and Zoey they explain the money is from DCFS and they have been giving it to Seth and that someone broke into Anne house during the party while Seth was grounded.
-Upon realizing their mistake, the Bakers, Kate, and Dom all go out and find Seth.
-They apologize and admit that he is part of the family and he rejoins them.
+Harley and Ella accuse Seth of the break-ins after Haresh claims he saw him stealing from the cash register.
+Though Seth returned the money, he storms out in anger.
+Paul and Zoey tell them the money is from DCFS, given to Seth, and that someone broke into Anne's house during the party while Seth was grounded.
+Realizing their mistake, the Bakers, Kate, and Dom find Seth, apologize, and admit he is part of the family, though he rejoins them reluctantly at first.

-Back at home, Paul and Dom discuss their different upbringings.
-While Paul will never know what it is like to be at a disadvantage, Dom has to understand that being away from his kids has made him distant and that he needs to be more attentive.
-Realizing how much his family means to him, Paul breaks his deal with the company so that he can run the restaurant himself.
-The Bakers move back to Los Angeles and buy a new house while the children returned to their old schools as Deja returns to the Elysian Park Wildcats which beat the Calabasa Hornets.
-While having breakfast for dinner at the newly named Baker's Dozen Breakfast, Paul reveals the design of the sauce bottle has changed to reflect the entire family.
+At home, Paul and Dom reflect on their upbringings.
+Paul doesn't know disadvantage, while Dom realizes his absence from his kids has made him distant.
+Understanding his family's importance, Paul breaks his company deal to manage the restaurant himself.
+The Bakers relocate to Los Angeles, buy a new house, and the kids return to their old schools, with Deja rejoining her basketball team.
+During breakfast for dinner at Baker's Dozen Breakfast, Paul unveils a new sauce bottle design that includes Seth.